Hyprtxt/hypr-hapi/readme.md

-# NASM Static
+# Hyprtxt Static

-!
-Needs Hot loader function, use FS to load and render the global Coffee Script file.

 I can make the things with this, you too!

-It's pretty neat stuff, real fast
+It's pretty neat stuff; Real fast cause it's async and parallel.

+Hyprtxt static is built on the following principles:

-* Freedom of software
+* Software Freedom
 * The terminal is your friend
+* JavaScript (but...
+Coffee!)
 * Whitespace is king
 * Automate all the things
 * Source control, `git`